 Throughout Years 7, 8 and 9 pupils study an array of inspirational, thought-provoking and relevant topics and texts, from a range of times, through which they learn a repertoire of skills in reading, writing and speaking and listening.
 The skills learnt not only benefit students at GCSE and A-Level, but also in all their future endeavours.
 Our aim is for students to learn English through the enjoyment of the subject, their lessons and through their involvement in extra-curricular activities.

-To assess students’ progress, students complete regular reading and writing based activities that are created to fully prepare them for the demands of the GCSE course skills which will be assessed in the end of year examination; they also complete a number of speaking and listening tasks throughout the year.
+To allow us to accurately assess students’ progress students complete regular reading and writing based activities that are created to fully prepare them for the demands of the GCSE course skills which will be assessed in the end of year examination; they also complete a number of speaking and listening tasks throughout the year.
 Each term students receive a grade which is an average across their reading and writing skills to represent progress made and all students complete a summer examination at the end of each year.
 Students also have a timetabled LRC based lesson within which a love of reading for pleasure is nurtured and students are given the opportunity to benefit from this invaluable resource.
 Our Year 7 students use this time to fully explore and benefit from the Accelerated Reading programme which provides them with the opportunity to access a range of stimulating reading material and complete tasks closely linked to the texts being read.

 Aims of the Course